Review:

 score is between 0 and 5

-The multiple intelligences theory, proposed by Howard Gardner, suggests that individuals possess different types of intelligence beyond the traditional view of intelligence as a single general ability.
+The multiple intelligences theory is a psychological framework proposed by Howard Gardner that suggests individuals possess different types of intelligence, beyond the traditional notions of IQ and academic abilities.

 Key Features